Attavyros (municipality)

 Attavyros (Αττάβυρος) is a former municipality on the island of Rhodes, in the Dodecanese, Greece.
 Since the 2011 local government reform it is part of the municipality Rhodes, of which it is a municipal unit.

 Geography

-The population is 2,433 (2011 census); the land area is 234.350 km².
+The population is 2,127 (2021 census); the land area is 234.350 km².
 It is the westernmost municipal unit on the island, occupying the central portion of its western coast.
-The seat of the municipality was in Emponas (pop.
-1,061).
-Its largest other towns are Ágios Isídoros (355) and Kritinia (454).
+The seat of the municipality was in Emponas.
+Its largest other towns are Ágios Isídoros and Kritinia.
 In land area it is the second-largest municipal unit on Rhodes and the second-least densely populated, after South Rhodes (Notia Rodos).

 The municipal unit is composed by five communities: